Job Satisfaction and Employment

 Employees' Shareholding Association

-Our aim is to support company members in building long-term wealth, so as to achieve financial well-being.
+Our aim is to support employees in building long-term wealth, so as to achieve financial well-being.
 The Association launched in 1977 as a shareholding association of Toyoda Boshoku.
 Funds are contributed from salary and bonus to purchase the Company's shares.

-Permanent company members and post-retirement rehired company members are eligible for this scheme.
+Permanent employees and post-retirement rehired employees are eligible for this scheme.
 The incentive provided by the Company is 10% of the contributions, and the dividends are reinvested to fund the purchase of shares for each association member.
-In 2024, to commemorate the 20th anniversary of the three-company merger, all members were granted 20 shares per member.
-As of March 1, 2025, the participation rate was 58%.
+As of April 30, 2026, the participation rate was 61%.
+In addition, since April 2026, employees of affiliated companies have also been able to contribute to the Shareholding Association, and in this way we are working to improve financial well-being across the entire Toyota Boshoku group.

 Graduate and Mid-career Recruitment